toniolio/DEMI/_Preprocessing/README.md

 The pipeline produces three forms of output:

-1. The preprocessed EEG data in EDF+ format, located in the `output/eeg` folder
+1. The preprocessed EEG data in EDF+ format, located in the `_Data/eeg/edfs` folder
-2. Plots visualizing the effects of the preprocessing steps, located in the `output/plots` folder
+2. Plots visualizing the effects of the preprocessing steps, located in the `_Preprocessing/output/plots` folder
-3. Data on the preprocessing for all particpants, located in the `output/prep_info.csv` file
+3. Data on the preprocessing for all particpants, located in the `_Data/eeg/prep_info.csv` and `_Preprocessing/output/prep_info.csv` files

-Sessions flagged as unusable due to excessive noise or problems with ICA removal of blinks are saved as MNE `.fif` files in the `output/bads/too_noisy` and `output/bads/ica_err` folders, respectively.
+Sessions flagged as unusable due to excessive noise or problems with ICA removal of blinks are saved as MNE `.fif` files in the `_Preprocessing/output/bads/too_noisy` and `_Preprocessing/output/bads/ica_err` folders, respectively.
 This allows partially-processed problem files to be inspected manually if needed.